 - Check for adaptive devices.
 Are they wearing their glasses or hearing aids or falls detection bracelet/necklace?

-You can gauge the household cleanliness by asking your parent to show you parts of the home where you would usually gather (e.g. the kitchen or living room).
-Note the general cleanliness.
+If the visit is virtual, you can gauge the household cleanliness by asking your parent to show you parts of the home where you would usually gather (e.g. the kitchen or living room).
+It will be abundantly clear to you if you are doing a physical visit.

 - Is there a significant change from the way the home’s been kept in the past?
 Does the home appear to have more clutter?
 Are there piles of newspaper or magazines that weren’t there before?
 Are there dishes piling up on the kitchen counter?
 Unopened stacks of mail?